 The first object in my collection of World of Gimel appeared in the summer of 2008, while I was creating a science fiction scenario for the Dubai Düsseldorf exhibition.
 The scenario involved me working together with a biotechnology company to develop a living artwork: the Entity.
 It was a living organism that has no sensory organs and cannot reproduce; instead it consumes itself from the inside until it is mummified: a monad.
 In the Pavilion of the Entity, its sole purpose was to serve as a point of contemplation and reflection: What is this thing that is no more than a being, a living, dying thing that has no relationship to anything, no exchange with the world and no metabolism?
 And what are we?

 I searched the Internet for an organism to model it after.
-I imagined it as maybe a round fruit, possibly one that is hairy or stinks.
-My search for “hairy balls” did not lead me to fruits, so I tried “fruit + ball” and ended up with a so-called “hedgeapple” or Osage-orange.
+I imagined it as maybe a round fruit, and ended up with a so-called Osage-orange, also called Bois d’Arc or Hedgeapple.
 I changed the colors and painted the thing in the hands of a patron as she hands it over to the care of the Entity Pavilion director in 2044.

 Unfortunately, it turns out that people cannot stand being unable to attribute any meaning to this thing.
 Rather than the biomorphic Pavilion of the Entity, Kunsthallen are built in Dubai and Düsseldorf, where the thing is cultishly venerated (2056).